jiso146-create/edu-resilience-mesh/README.md

 ## Who might find this useful

 We believe this design is most valuable not where money is abundant, but where it is scarce — regions facing recurring floods without the budget to sustain expensive monitoring.
+Underpasses, where vehicles drown every year, are a particularly strong use case.
 If you are a researcher, an NGO, a teacher, or a community maker working on **low-cost flood early warning**, please take this, break it, and rebuild it for your own conditions.
 That is what it is for.

 ## Relationship to existing efforts